wnyao/wnyao/README.md

 <br />

 <div align="center">
-   <h3>Hi, I'm wnyao </h3>
+   <h3>Hello world</h3>
 </div>

 <div align="center">
   <p>
-    Software engineer and practitioner primarily on environments that are web and cloud related.
+    I'm a software engineer and practitioner primarily on environments that are web and cloud related.
 Open to learn anything technology.
   </p>
 </div>